newtpm/linear/README.md

 ## Installation

-The RMarkdown code and (hypothetical) dataset is nearby.
+The RMarkdown code (Linear Regression for Business.Rmd) and hypothetical dataset (Days Storage.csv) is nearby.